Brotega/Projects/Retronomicon/README.md

 ## My Role
 I am the **tech artist** for this team project.
 My main duties have been implementing shaders to some of the level objects and all
 UI elements.
 To help achieve retro-style aethestic, I created my own simple textures to sample from.
 The main menu screen is best example of my work.
+I've done other tasks such as level loading from a server and creating breakable objects for our levels.
 Since the game is still in development, I will be working on creating VFX (particle systems) for some of the level objects.

 ## Video Link
 Since Retronomicon is targeted for Android devices, we are unable to create a build for PC.
 Therefore in addition to images